NeKzor/nekzor.github.io/glitches.md

-# Weird stuff in the Portal 2 engine aka discovered Portal 2 exploits since 2011
+# Weird stuff in the Portal 2 engine aka discovered exploits since 2011

 A collection of tricks and glitches, mostly useful for speedrunning.
 Every game needs a list like this, right?